 The different schools and education settings for all age groups should have systems in place to promote the welfare of children and a culture of listening to children taking in to account their views and wishes.

 All school and college staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
 All staff then have a responsibility to take appropriate action, working with other services as needed.
-All school and college staff members should be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+All school and college staff members should be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection through regular annual training.
 Staff members working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.

 In addition to working with the designated safeguarding lead staff members should be aware that they may be asked to support social workers to take decisions about individual children and to attend and participate in Child Protection Conferences as appropriate.

 All educational establishments including Free Schools, Academies, Children's Centres/ nurseries, public schools and colleges must have safe recruitment policies and procedures in place with appropriately trained panel members.

 Clear policies and procedures in accordance with the local LSCP procedures for managing allegations against people who work with children must be in place with the local LADO (see Allegations Against Staff or Volunteers Procedure).

 Child Protection Evidence (Royal College of Paediatrics and Child Health) - A series of resources detailing aspects of physical child abuse.
 Includes bruising, fractures, head injuries, oral and thermal injuries, emotional neglect.